 - Brainwashed and Crazy: He's brainwashed into becoming a raving lunatic courtesy of Lapointe.

-- Cool Old Guy: He has no magic, but he is a Reasonable Authority Figure and acquits his own organization for all the wrongdoings Oración Seis committed under their name.
+- Cool Old Guy: He has no magic, but he is a Reasonable Authority Figure who helps his own organization's members atone for all the wrongdoing the Oración Seis forced them to commit.

 - Dreaming of Things to Come: He is plagued by nightmares of the chaos brought about by the Infinity Clock, which gradually drives him insane.
 It's later revealed to be a result of Lapointe's mind control.